Our Favorite Holiday Fruitcake

 - 1 teaspoon salt

-5 Wrap tightly with aluminum foil and plastic wrap to store.
-If you want, you can sprinkle on a few ounces of Bourbon, especially if you would like to store the fruit cake for a while.
+6 Cool on a rack: Remove to a rack to cool for 5 minutes.
+Use the edges of the parchment paper to lift the cake out of the pan.
+Let cool completely.
+Wrap tightly with plastic wrap and then aluminum to store.
+If you want, you can sprinkle on a few ounces of brandy or bourbon, especially if you would like to store the fruit cake for a while.